Strupp1/bandcamp-stock/README.md

-# BandcampRemainingCopiesExtension
+# Bandcamp Stock Count

-A browser extension that tells you the number of remaining copies of a record on bandcamp.
+A browser extension that shows the number of items in stock on [Bandcamp](https://bandcamp.com) album pages.

 ## Installation